araobp/virtual-showroom/README.md

 => [API_SERVER.md](./API_SERVER.md)

+Note: I may stop developing the Flask-based API server -- I am considering to use the OpenAI's APIs from Unity app.

 ## Backlog
 - Test if the API server can run on RaspberryPi
 - Develop AR-version of this app